suryavirkapur/ycpredict/README.md

 # ycpredict

-gives a vague whether you are idea will be accepted by yc or not
+tells you if your idea will be accepted by yc or not